IQVIA-ML/LightGBM.jl/README.md

 array that holds the validation metric's value at each iteration.

 ##### Arguments
-* `estimator::LightGBMEstimator`: the estimator to be fit.
+* `estimator::LGBMEstimator`: the estimator to be fit.
 * `X::Array{TX<:Real,2}`: the features data.
 * `y::Array{Ty<:Real,1}`: the labels.
 * `test::Tuple{Array{TX,2},Array{Ty,1}}...`: optionally contains one or more tuples of X-y pairs of